weirlab/Shawanah-Notebook/README.md

 #You may want to read the part about interpreting results first, to find your lambda.
 #YOU MUST CHANGE THIS YOURSELF IN THE CODE!
 Lambda is the number in the command right after -l.
 I have set it to a unreasonably high value, 0.99999, so that it will fail if you do not change it to your own, more reasonable estimate found in previous runs.

-time /home/0_PROGRAMS/CAFExp-5.0b2/bin/cafexp -i large_filtered_Cafe_input.tsv -t Psittacopasserae.tree -l 0.99999 -o large_results > large_results.log
+time /home/0_PROGRAMS/CAFExp-5.0b2/bin/cafexp -i large_filtered_Cafe_input.tsv -t phylogeny_1_WARBLER.tree -l 0.99999 -o large_results > large_results.log

 ##INTERPRETING YOUR RESULTS: